-- the timing of and costs involved in obtaining NeoCart regulatory approvals, including the submission of the BLA for NeoCart; - the scope, progress, expansion, costs and results of our clinical trials; - the scope, timing and costs of manufacturing NeoCart implants; - the timing of and costs associated with obtaining FDA approval of the comparability of the NeoCart and NeoCart raw materials manufactured in our facilities, or in third-party facilities at our direction, with the raw materials that were manufactured by third-parties for the use in our NeoCart clinical trials; - market acceptance of NeoCart following the receipt of regulatory approval, if any; - our ability to obtain adequate reimbursement from third-party payors for NeoCart or any other product that may be commercialized, if approved; - the resources we devote to marketing and commercializing NeoCart, if approved; - the scope, progress, expansion and costs of the commercial manufacturing of NeoCart; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities associated therewith; and - our need to implement additional internal systems and infrastructure, including financial and reporting systems, and quality and pharmacovigilance systems related to our status as a public company and the potential commercialization of NeoCart, if approved.
+- the timing of and costs involved in obtaining NeoCart regulatory approvals, including the submission of the BLA for NeoCart; - the scope, progress, expansion, costs and results of our clinical trials; - the scope, timing and costs of manufacturing NeoCart implants; - the timing of and costs associated with obtaining FDA approval of the comparability of the NeoCart and NeoCart raw materials manufactured in our facilities, or in third-party facilities at our direction, with the raw materials that were manufactured by third-parties for the use in our NeoCart clinical trials; - market acceptance of NeoCart following the receipt of regulatory approval, if any; - our ability to obtain adequate reimbursement from third-party payors for NeoCart or any other product that may be commercialized, if approved; - the resources we devote to marketing and commercializing NeoCart, if approved; - the scope, progress, expansion and costs of the commercial manufacturing of NeoCart; - our ability to raise capital through the issuance of additional shares of our common stock or convertible securities is restricted by the limited number of our residual authorized shares and the potential difficulty of obtaining stockholder approval to increase authorized shares; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities associated therewith; and - our need to implement additional internal systems and infrastructure, including financial and reporting systems, and quality and pharmacovigilance systems related to our status as a public company and the potential commercialization of NeoCart, if approved.

 Many of these factors are outside of our control.
-Based upon our currently expected level of operating expenditures, we believe that we will be able to fund our operations into the fourth quarter of 2018.
+Based upon our currently expected level of operating expenditures, we believe that we will be able to fund our operations into the middle of 2019.
 Our expectations are based on management's current assumptions, regulatory submission timelines and clinical development plans, which may prove to be wrong, and we could spend our available financial resources much faster than we currently expect.
 This period could be shortened if there are any unanticipated increases in spending on development programs or other unanticipated increases in spending related to circumstances outside of our control, including, without limitation, costs associated with litigation or other legal proceedings, hiring of additional consultants and personnel or procurement of additional raw materials.
 Our existing cash and cash equivalents will not be sufficient to obtain regulatory approval.
 Accordingly, we continue to require substantial additional capital.
 In order to fund our future capital needs, we may seek additional funding through equity or debt financings, development partnering arrangements, lines of credit or other sources.